katabeta/lm-mit-momentum/README.md

   - [11.1.
 Download MAVSDK examples](#111-download-mavsdk-examples)
   - [11.2.
 Run a MAVSDK example (PX4 and Gazebo have to be running)](#112-run-a-mavsdk-example-px4-and-gazebo-have-to-be-running)
 <!-- TOC and section numbers automatically generated, do not manually edit -->

-If you are viewing this file offline, the most up to date version of these instructions is located in the [project GitHub](https://github.com/katabeta/lm-mit-momentum).

-**NOTES:**

-1. Unless otherwise specified, all instructions are to be entered into the terminal in your Ubuntu installation.
-2. Commands that start with `sudo` will require your user password.
-Using sudo invokes superuser security privileges and is akin to running an application as an administrator in Windows.

 ## 1. Install Ubuntu 18.04 LTS or 20.04 LTS